fedriani/sedcreator/docs/SedFluxer.rst

 Introduction
 ------------

-SedFluxer is a class with a number of convinience functions to measure fluxes from images in fits format input by the user. get_flux() reads the header and does units transformation, provided that the header is correct, else get_raw_flux() does not do any units transformation and give the results in raw units so the user can perform its own units transformation.
+SedFluxer is a class with a number of convenience functions to measure fluxes from images in fits format input by the user. get_flux() reads the header and does units transformation, provided that the header is correct, else get_raw_flux() does not do any units transformation and gives the results in raw units so the user can perform their own units transformation.

 Starting the SedFluxer object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^